The Ultimate Printable Moving Checklist for Canadians

 Inform your bank, credit cards and investment brokers.

 Change your address on your driver’s license, government insurance program ARC, CPP and such.
-Here’s a complete checklist for changes of address.
+For additional help, read our complete guides and checklists for changes of address.

 Worried you are still forgetting something?
 Forward your mail with Canada Post.
 If you don’t buy the mail forwarding service from Canada Post, you don’t have to inform the post office of your new address.